Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is classified as an Allocation of Resources Without Limits or Throttling (CWE-770).
-The issue specifically involves the PKIXCertPathReviewer class not having an established limit on the size of name constraints objects.
-The vulnerability has received a CVSS 4.0 Base Score of 6.3 (MEDIUM) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N/S:P/R:U/RE:M/U:Amber (NVD).
+The vulnerability exists in the PKIXCertPathReviewer class which did not implement limits on the size of name constraints objects.
+This implementation oversight could lead to excessive resource allocation when processing large name constraint structures.
+The vulnerability has been assigned a CVSS 4.0 Base Score of 6.3 (MEDIUM) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N/S:P/R:U/RE:M/U:Amber (BC Wiki).

-The vulnerability could be exploited as a source of a Denial of Service (DOS) attack when processing large name constraint structures in PKIXCertPathReviewer.
-The impact is particularly relevant when the application processes certificate paths of unknown origin without proper validation (BC Wiki).
+When exploited, this vulnerability could be used as a source of a Denial of Service (DOS) attack.
+The impact is specifically relevant when the PKIXCertPathReviewer class is processing certificate paths of unknown origin without proper validation (BC Wiki).

 The vulnerability has been fixed in BC Java 1.79, BCPKIX FIPS 1.0.8, and BCPKIX FIPS 2.0.8.
 The fix involves limiting the size of ASN.1 objects that can be loaded from untrusted sources, which automatically caps the maximum size of a Name Constraints structure that the PKIXCertPathReviewer can consume (BC Wiki).